dice-group/KBQA-PG/TEAM1/README.md

 # Implementation Notes

-All imported libraries which are not part of the standard python library have to be listed in `<path_to_github_repository>/TEAM1/requirements.txt`.
+All libraries you import from and which are not part of the standard python library have to be listed in `<path_to_github_repository>/TEAM1/requirements.txt`.

 # Installation